evilsysadmin/kube-devenv/README.md

 ```

+You can ignore the warnings like:

+W0706 16:55:33.456220   36596 warnings.go:70] apiextensions.k8s.io/v1beta1 CustomResourceDefinition is deprecated in v1.16+, unavailable in v1.22+; use apiextensions.k8s.io/v1 CustomResourceDefinition

+Those are coming from traefik , they need to update their CRD config.

 #### Workflow

 * run k9s from another window # to open a new shell tab , connecting to the local k3d cluster with k9s

 * run make dev , to apply the Tiltfile in your local cluster.
 After running this , hit the spacebar.
   This will open a browser session, in which you can see the deployments status, as well as see logs etc.

+  Note : first run will take some time to complete.

   * Make some changes to `index.js`:
       * The file will be synchronized to the cluster